-She currently serves as the Senior Republican of the House Committee on Education and Labor.
+She currently serves as the Republican Leader of the House Committee on Education and Labor.
 From 2013 to 2016, she served as Secretary of the House Republican Conference.

 The nonpartisan magazine National Journal has consistently ranked Foxx as one of the most conservative members of the North Carolina Congressional Delegation.
 She also has a lifetime 96 percent approval rating from the American Conservative Union.

 in the House Republican Conference, where she regularly takes a stand for the principles of individual freedom and limited government.
 She was also the first member of her 2004 class to introduce and pass a substantive bill in the House.